• Servicing the Triangle Area: Raleigh, Durham, Chapel Hill, Wake Forest, Cary, and Hillsborough NC

 Allergic Dermatitis

-Your pet is showing signs of allergic skin disease.
-This condition most commonly occurs as a result of environmental allergies or, less commonly, food allergies.
+Allergic Dermatitis is an inflammatory skin disease that most commonly occurs as a result of environmental allergies or, less commonly, food allergies.
 Allergic dermatitis is a common condition in this area and can be managed in a variety of ways.

-Management includes decreasing exposure to allergens, modulating the immune systems response to allergens and improving the overall health of the skin so that it less susceptible to secondary infections.
+Management includes decreasing exposure to allergens, modulating the immune system's response to allergens and improving the overall health of the skin so that it is less susceptible to secondary infections.

 Since there is no cure for allergies, we must try and minimize exposure by:

-ensuring your pet is on regular effective flea and tick prevention.
-Unfortunately generic brands do not seem to be very effective with this type of medication.
-The most common allergy in cats and dogs is to flea saliva, A single bite can cause itching for up to 2 weeks.
+• Ensuring your pet is on regular, effective flea and tick prevention.
+We highly recommend prescription preventions for fleas and ticks as most over-the-counter products do not work and some brands can actually be toxic to cats.
+The most common allergy in cats and dogs is to flea saliva; a single bite can cause itching for up to 2 weeks.

-Regular bathing to mechanically remove allergens on the skin (like pollen or other contact allergens)
+• Regular bathing with a nondrying/hypoallergenic shampoo to mechanically remove allergens on the skin (like pollen or other contact allergens).

-if your pet has a diet allergy (uncommon) feeding a hypoallergenic food eliminates exposure to the allergen.
-Hypo-allergic foods are: Hills z/d, Royal Canin Ultamino or Hydrolyzed protein, or Purina HP.
+• If your pet has a food allergy (which is less common) feeding a hypoallergenic food eliminates exposure to the allergen.
+Hypo-allergenic foods are: Hills z/d, Royal Canin Ultamino or Hydrolyzed protein, or Purina HA.
+But don’t forget that you can also only feed hypo-allergenic treats too!

 General Recommendations for allergy treatment are:

-Bathing- If multiple areas of the body are affected bathing (2 - 3 times a week) is very beneficial especially with a prescription soothing shampoo.
-With chronic infections, we recommended a medicated shampoo with antibiotic and antifungal medication.
+• Bathing- If multiple areas of the body are affected: Bathing is very beneficial especially with a prescription soothing shampoo.
+With chronic infections, we recommend a medicated shampoo with antibiotic and antifungal medication.

-Mousse- For localized treatments (or for dogs who hates baths), topical leave-ons, like mousses can be an alternative to bathing
+• Mousse- For localized treatments (or for pets who hate baths): Topical leave-ons, like mousses can be an alternative to bathing.

 How do I get my pet scheduled?